NickWaterton/Flair-Vents-MQTT-Interface/README.md

 Make sure you have the Flair API-Client installed
 Make sure you have paho-mqtt installed

-now clone it from GitHub
+now clone the repository from GitHub (obviously you need `git` installed)
 ```bash
 git clone git clone https://github.com/NickWaterton/Flair-Vents-MQTT-Interface.git
 cd Flair-Vents-MQTT-Interface